UKCloud/documentation/articles/connectivity/conn-faq.md

 1) A chargeable Data Transfer Facility which enables you to access the Elevated platform and carry out import/export activities from our secure office.
 Although you can bring your data/media into our office and benefit from our readily available and suitably accredited connections to the Elevated OFFICIAL cloud platform for large quantities of data, we recommend the use of the Mass Transfer Facility

-2) A chargeable Mass Transfer Facility which enables you to send in HDDs or a populated NAS box which can then be uploaded to your cloud environment.
-This is aimed at customers with large amounts of data to be uploaded which can be performed by authorised UKCloud staff.
+2) A chargeable Mass Transfer Facility, enabling you to send in HDDs or a populated NAS box that can then be uploaded to your cloud environment.
+This is aimed at customers with large amounts of data to be uploaded, which can be performed by authorised UKCloud member of staff.

 If you're interested in either of these services, please contact our sales team to discuss your requirements.